 Summer is in full swing which means it is time for sun rays, water slides, boating, and the occasional BBQ in the backyard.
 However, with so many holiday destinations in Victoria to choose from, where should you spend your summer holiday?

 Victoria offers a variety of family holiday destinations for your next summer holiday in Victoria.
-There are numerous places to visit in Victoria in the summer, such as the iconic Great Ocean Road, the picturesque Yarra Valley, and the stunning Mornington Peninsula.
+There are numerous cool places to stay in Victoria in the summer, such as the iconic Great Ocean Road, the picturesque Yarra Valley, and the stunning Mornington Peninsula.

 - Brilliant summer holiday destinations in Victoria